 So what is this library really doing?

-Except for being a wrapper around Symfony's HTTP client and make sure the asynchronous features are properly used, AsyncAws also handles authentication, exceptions and provide input and result objects.
+Except for being a wrapper around Symfony's HTTP client and making sure the asynchronous features are properly used, AsyncAws also handles authentication, exceptions and provide input and result objects.

 Read more about how do use asynchronous features.